jfcarr-astronomy/astro-now/README.md

 astro-now depends on the pyephem library, so you'll need to install it first:  <http://rhodesmill.org/pyephem/>

-The CAstroNow class, in AstroNowLib.py, is instanciated with position, date/time, and other optional info.
+The CAstroNow class, in astro_now_lib.py, is instanciated with position, date/time, and other optional info.
 Then, you call the method on the object to get the information you want.

 For example, to get moon info for the current date and time for Dayton, Ohio, with nicely formatted json, you would do this:

-	import AstroNowLib
+	import astro_now_lib
 	testLatitude = '39.759'
 	testLongitude = '-84.192'
-	myAstro = AstroNowLib.CAstroNow(lat=testLatitude, long=testLongitude, prettyprint=True)
+	myAstro = astro_now_lib.CAstroNow(lat=testLatitude, long=testLongitude, prettyprint=True)
 	print myAstro.GetMoonInfo()

 ...which will produce output similar to the following: